Toggle: English / Spanish

 - Underactive thyroid (hypothyroidism)

-For drowsiness due to medications, talk to your health care provider about switching or stopping your medications.
-Never stop taking or change your medication without first talking to your health care provider.
+For drowsiness due to medicines, talk to your health care provider about switching or stopping your medicines.
+Never stop taking or change your medicine without first talking to your health care provider.

 - How well do you sleep?